Hormone replacement therapy (HRT)

 Stopping hormone replacement therapy (HRT)

-You may wish to stop taking HRT once your menopause symptoms settle, but there’s no limit (for most women) on how long you can take it for.
+You may wish to stop taking HRT once your menopause symptoms settle, but there’s often no limit on how long you can take it for.

 You may find that some of your symptoms come back after you stop taking HRT, particularly if you stop suddenly rather than gradually.
 So, your GP may advise you to reduce your HRT dose gradually over three to six months, rather than stop it completely.
-If hot flushes and night sweats return and are severe, your GP may suggest that you go back on HRT.
+If hot flushes and night sweats, for example, return and are severe, your GP may suggest that you go back on HRT.

 Your GP will speak to you about the pros and cons of stopping HRT and how best to do it.